Cloud-Code-Innovate/dbms_cloud/README.md

-# Case Study in the Use of DBMS_CLOUD (and Other Core Database Features) to Automate Loading Data into Autonomous Database (ADB)
+# Use DBMS_CLOUD to Automate Loading Data into Autonomous Database (ADB)

 Derrick Cameron
 July, 2021